wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Reading_Data_API.md

 Returns data sampled by intervals between a specified start and end index.

-Sampling is driven by a specified property or properties of the stream's Sds Type.
+Sampling is driven by a specified property or properties of the stream's SdsType.
 Property types that cannot be interpolated do not support sampling requests.
 Strings are an example of a property that cannot be interpolated.
 For more information see [Interpolation.](xref:sdsReadingData#interpolation)

 **Request**